frederic-perez/AmE-dictionary/data/idioms.md

 __collect dust__ :two: To be in a state of disuse for a prolonged period of time. _My father has lots of old trinkets and memorabilia collecting dust in the attic._ _Why do you want another video game console?
 You already have three collecting dust under the television!_
 __collude with (someone or something)__
 __come (a)round__ :three::hammer: __6__ To change one’s position or view on something. _He’ll never come around to our side now that you’ve insulted him!_
-__come a long way__ :two: To make significant progress.
+__come a long way__ :three: To make significant progress.
 Almost always used in the present perfect tense (“have/has come a long way”). _He can play entire songs now, and they sound pretty good!
 He’s really come a long way from when he could barely hold a guitar._
 __come across something__
 __come across__ :four::hammer:
 __come again?__ :two::hammer: